syncfusion-content/blazor-docs/blazor/diagram/connectors/segments/straight.md

 ### How to customize Straight Segment Thumb Shape

-The straight connector does not have segments by default, featuring only the source and target thumbs.
-However, you can create multiple segments between the source and target points by using the `Segments` property.
-By default, these segments are rendered as circles.
+The Straight connector can have multiple segments between the source and target points.
+By default, these segments are rendered as circles, but this can be customized either globally or for individual connectors using the [SegmentThumbSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SegmentThumbSettings.html) class.

+To change the segment thumb shape for all Straight connectors, configure the [SegmentThumbSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SegmentThumbSettings.html) property of the SfDiagramComponent class and set the Shape property to the desired shape.

-You can customize the shape of these segment thumbs using the `Shape` property of the `SegmentThumbSettings` class.
+To customize the segment thumb shape for a specific connector, first disable the [InheritSegmentThumbShape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorConstraints.html#Syncfusion_Blazor_Diagram_ConnectorConstraints_InheritSegmentThumbShape) constraint.
+Then, configure the [SegmentThumbSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SegmentThumbSettings.html) property of the Connector class, specifying the desired shape using the [Shape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SegmentThumbSettings.html#Syncfusion_Blazor_Diagram_SegmentThumbSettings_Shape) property of the [SegmentThumbSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SegmentThumbSettings.html) class.

-This customization is effective whether or not the `InheritSegmentThumbShape` enum value is included in the `Constraints` property of the diagram.
-If you apply the `InheritSegmentThumbShape` constraint, the shape specified at the diagram level will be applied to all segment thumbs within the diagram.
-Without this constraint, the shape will be applied at the individual connector level.

-To ensure that the customized shapes are visible, you must include the `DragSegmentThumb` enum in the connector's constraints.

 The following predefined shapes are available for segment thumbs: